cysouw/diathesis/text/c07_participle.md

 ### [ NP | -P ] *sein + Partizip* Impersonal passive + governed preposition

 It turns out to be astonishingly hard, but not impossible, to find examples of *sein* impersonal passives with governed prepositions, like e.g. with *denken* [@next a].
-Constructions with an additional *worden* are widespread, but those are stacks of *werden* Passive with a Perfect [@next b], see [@sec:participles-sein-zustandspassiv] for a more in-depth discussion of this difference.
+Constructions with an additional *worden* are widespread, but those are stacks of *werden* passive with a perfect [@next b], see [@sec:participles-sein-zustandspassiv] for a more in-depth discussion of this difference.

 ::: ex
 - Aber auch daran ist gedacht.
 - An nichts ist gearbeitet worden. \
-  (= An nichts wird gearbeitet. +> *sein + Partizip* Perfekt)
+  (= An nichts wird gearbeitet. +> *sein + Partizip* perfect)
 :::

 **Attested Verbs**